rerun-io/rerun/docs/README.md

 ```

-### Code Examples
+### Snippets

-snippets can be referenced in Markdown using this syntax:
+Snippets can be referenced in Markdown using this syntax:
 ```
 snippet: my-example
 ```